MakerXStudio/graphql-core/README.md

    The `useSubscriptionsServer` function sets up:

-   - Token validation as part of establishing the connection (optional)
+   - Auth token validation as part of establishing (or rejecting) the connection (behaviour defined by `verifyToken` and `requireAuth` args)
    - GraphQL context creation
    - Logging from the server `onConnect`, `onDisconnect`, `onOperation`, `onNext` and `onError` callbacks